Leaderboard

 8 points

-We will have to wait for the analysis to see when it did truly change, the MO comment alluded to pieces of jigsaw not quite fitting across the Atlantic in communications.
+20. We will have to wait for the analysis to see when it did truly change, the MO comment alluded to pieces of jigsaw not quite fitting across the Atlantic in communications.
 It was an unusual setup.
 So we can not assume one or other was right or wrong.
 Also has been a lot of shrieking about Ambers and Red warnings, again no-one will be mucking about with this.
 Weather is these peoples lives, they live and breathe it like some on the forums.
-Everyone wants this to go as well as it can.8 points
+Everyone wants this to go as well as it can.

 7 points